Skip navigation

 If this happens to you, you’re not alone.
 Here are some ideas that might help:

-1) Prepare the ground: if you can, find an environment that is conducive to creativity.
+1) Prepare the ground: If you can, find an environment that is conducive to creativity.
 For some people, this means a completely quiet place; for others, it may mean a room filled with stimulus.

 2) Use a muse: Ask someone who is completely disconnected from the task for suggestions.

-3) Change roles: Imagine you’re in a completely different role, or a completely different industry: how would they solve the problem?
+3) Change roles: Imagine you’re in a completely different role, or a completely different industry; how would they solve the problem?

 4) Answer the “how” not the “what”: Creativity can be found in the strategy, but also in the implementation.
 If you’re stuck on one, try the other.